bradchristie/taminations-flutter/assets/plus/circle_to_a_line.md

 This definition gives the proper way that Circle to a Line should be danced and styled.
 There are other dance actions in popular use (with the same ending result).
 Dancers and callers should be aware that they may encounter these variations and that this call requires cooperation to be danced successfully.

+For **Reverse Circle to a Line**, Facing Couples Circle Right 1/2, the right-side dancer in the new
+Outside Couple slides sideways to the right, and the final dancer does a right-turning twirl.

 Some callers extend Circle To A Line (designating different dancers to break, or circling a different amount), while others think such extensions are improper.
 In any case, there has never been consensus on how they work, and these applications require workshopping.

-###### @ Copyright 1994, 2000-2023 by CALLERLAB Inc., The International Association of Square Dance Callers.
+###### @ Copyright 1997, 2001-2026 by CALLERLAB Inc., The International Association of Square Dance Callers.
+Permission to reprint, republish, and create derivative works without royalty is hereby granted, provided this notice appears.
+Publication on the Internet of derivative works without royalty is hereby granted provided this notice appears.
+Permission to quote parts or all of this document without royalty is hereby granted, provided this notice is included.
+Information contained herein shall not be changed nor revised in any derivation or publication.
+1994, 2000-2023 by CALLERLAB Inc., The International Association of Square Dance Callers.
 Permission to reprint, republish, and create derivative works without royalty is hereby granted, provided this notice appears.
 Publication on the Internet of derivative works without royalty is hereby granted provided this notice appears.
 Permission to quote parts or all of this document without royalty is hereby granted, provided this notice is included.
 Information contained herein shall not be changed nor revised in any derivation or publication.